JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 37. Warning improvements for VS15.9.6/7 applied - nullptr in place of NULL - catching exceptions as const - lifetime of spans - pragma disables on affected foreign includes
 38. Bugfix: restore warnings to default in utc_timestamp.hpp
 39. Clarity: renamed impl_ to pimpl in all the pimpl implementatioms
+40. Update to VS 2019 (some warnings addressed)
+41. Completed warning treatment so that VS2019 proj compiles clean

 IN PROGRESS: